-Mail-in and in-person registration is coordinated through your dedicated Learning in Retirement at Iona College (LIRIC) coordinator.
+Mail-in and in-person registration is coordinated through your dedicated Learning in Retirement at Iona University (LIRIC) coordinator.
 Please visit the LIRIC website for more information.

 Mode of Instruction

-Iona College offers traditional in-person courses.
+Iona University offers traditional in-person courses.
 Students must attend courses in-person at the designated times.
 Traditional courses may be enhanced via the use of Blackboard or other technologies.

 Service-learning is a credit-bearing academic experience describing a unique and specialized course design strategy that combines (a.) an academic content area, (b.) fulfilling a community-identified need through a reciprocal relationship, and (c.) intentional reflection strategies to enrich the learning experience, explore civic responsibility, and strengthen communities.
 At least 30% of the final course grade for every service-learning course will be informed by a community service project.